prichard38/BIMS/guides/ProjectDirectoryFileStructure.md

 - *BIMS_ERD.png*: The BIMS database ERD as an image
 - *BIMS_ERD.svg*: The BIMS database ERD as an image
 - *BIMSdb.sql*: seed (dump) file for the BIMS database.
 Running this script will build the database structure, create stored procedures, and fill it with test data.
-- *procedure_LA_tool.sql*: contains the stored procedure definitions for procedures used for performing database queries for the Longintudinal Anaylsis Tool
+- *procedure_LA_tool.sql*: contains the stored procedure definitions for procedures used for performing database queries for the Longitudinal Analsis Tool
 - *procedure_Login.sql*: contains the stored procedure definitions for procedures used during the login process
 - *procedure_REST_API.sql*: contains the stored procedure definitions for procedures used in the REST API for mobile app integration
 - *procedure_YIR_tool.sql*: contains the stored procedure definitions for procedures used for performing database queries for the Yearly Inspection Report Tool